 Radial flow GAC carbon filters

 Radial flow carbon filters combine the surface area of the carbon block with the flow rate of the GAC filter.
-Water flows to the filter through the side of the cartridge radially like a carbon block but contains granules for increased flow like the GAC.
+Water flows to the filter through the side of the cartridge like a carbon block but contains granules for increased flow like the GAC.

 Are carbon water filters safe?

 Carbon water filters are safe, especially if they've been rated by a third party for material safety.
 All carbon filters are rated for CTO (chlorine, taste, and odor) removal, and sub-micron carbon blocks remove other contaminants like lead or cysts.
 Activated carbon block filters with sub-micron ratings go above and beyond to remove additional particles through mechanical filtration.
-Mechanical filters work like a screen door-- they keep unwanted elements out and let clean water through.
+Mechanical filters work like a screen door, keeping unwanted elements out and letting clean water through.
 Pores of a carbon block filter that measure less than one micron are too small for cysts to pass through.

 What do activated carbon filters remove?

-Activated carbon filters are best at removing chlorine and bad tastes or odors, but may be certified to remove other contaminants.
-Look for the NSF certification on a carbon filter to find out exactly what it's capable of removing.
+Activated carbon filters are best at removing chlorine, bad tastes, and foul odors, but some may be certified to remove other contaminants.
+Look for the NSF certification on a carbon filter to find out exactly what it can remove.

 - Bad tastes and odors?
 YES